 🔟 Flexibility: Relationship coaching can be tailored to the unique needs and circumstances of each couple.
 Whether you’re dating, engaged, married, or facing specific challenges, coaching can be adapted to suit your situation.

-What is the difference between coaching, counselling and therapy?
+What is the difference between couples coaching, couples counselling and couples therapy?

 It’s important when reaching out for support that you understand what each service will provide for you and its benefits for your specific situation.
 The professional you are speaking with should be clear on what is and is not included and if at any point they feel you will benefit from an alternative service, they will let you know.